malloyca/HarmonEQ/README.md

   - Root control
     - off
     - Chromatic notes: A, A#/Bb, B, C, ..., G, G#/Ab
-  - Third
-    - off
-    - Sus2
-    - Min3
-    - Maj3
+  - Chord type
-    - Sus4
+    - no chord
-  - Fifth
+    - 5
-    - off
+    - min
-    - Dim5
+    - maj
-    - Perf5
+    - aug
-    - Aug5
+    - dim
-  - Seventh
+    - min7
-    - off
+    - dom7
-    - Dim7 (Maj6)
+    - maj7
-    - Min7
+    - m7b5
-    - Maj7
+    - dim7
-- Control for the filters will be split into five regions: low, low-mid, mid, high-mid, and high
+- Control for the filters are split into five regions: low, low-mid, mid, high-mid, and high
   - The user can set the gain and Q factors for each region, but cannot affect individual filters directly
-  - There will also be four crossover controls for defining the frequency ranges for each region.
+  - There are also four crossover controls for adjusting the frequency ranges for each region.
 - Input gain control
   - Output gain control?